 History of Portovenere

-Main Sights in Portovenere
+Main Sights in Portovenere, Italy

 Other important sites

-Other important sites in the Italian Riviera town of Portovenere are the Doria Castle and the Grotta dell’Arpaia.
+More sites in Portovenere include the Doria Castle and the Grotta dell’Arpaia.
 The Grotta, also known as Byron’s Grotto, has now collapsed.
 The beautiful nucleus of Le Grazie was built in the 14th century.
-There is a small convent nearby which belonged to the Olivetans once.
+Other noteworthy monuments include the remains of a Roman Villa from the 1st century BC.

-Tino is the second island located in the archipelago of the three islands which have been included in the list of world heritage sites.
-It is believed that Saint Venerius, the patron Saint of the Gulf, lived on the island, first as a hermit.
+Tino is another island on the list of world heritage sites.
+Saint Venerius, the patron Saint of the Gulf, lived on the island, first as a hermit.
 And until hid death in 630.
 Today the island is part of a military zone.

 Tinetto is the third island in the archipelago.
 Along with the other two islands situated very close to each other, Tinetto is located south of the Italian Riviera town of Portovenere.